kjolley/BIGSdb/Upgrading_README.txt

 Version 1.15: Change of seqdef and isolate database structures.
 Version 1.16: Change of authentication, seqdef and isolate database
               structures.
+Version 1.17: Change of seqdef and isolate database structures.

 Details can be found below.